 Dr Ian McCafferty attended University College London & the Middlesex Hospital obtaining an intercalated degree in Immunology in 1986, and qualifying in Medicine in 1989.
 Following a period working in Australia, he returned to the south coast of England to a medical rotation in Bournemouth and Poole Hospital’s obtaining his membership of the Royal College of Physicians (MRCP).
 He undertook a 5yr-training program in radiology in the West Midlands Deanery scheme obtaining full Fellowship of the Royal College of Radiologists in 1996.
 During this period he became interested in gastrointestinal, urological and interventional radiology.
 After completing an interventional radiology fellowship at John Radcliffe and Churchill Hospital’s Oxford he returned to Birmingham to take up his consultant post at Queen Elizabeth Hospital Birmingham (Centre for Defence Medicine) in 1999.
 In 2001 he was appointed honorary consultant interventional radiologist at Birmingham Children’s Hospital.

-As a consultant Dr Ian McCafferty has introduced numerous new and novel techniques at Queen Elizabeth Hospital Birmingham and Birmingham Children’s Hospital in he field of embolisation and cancer diagnosis and treatment.
+As a consultant Dr Ian McCafferty has introduced numerous new and novel techniques at Queen Elizabeth Hospital Birmingham and Birmingham Children’s Hospital in the field of embolisation and cancer diagnosis and treatment.
 He is a director of the Quality and Outcomes Research Unit and has previous interventional radiology lead at Queen Elizabeth Hospital Birmingham delivering a 24hr on call service and successful design and move into the new hospital.

-Dr Ian McCafferty is a member of the British Society of Interventional Radiology (BSIR), Cardiovascular and Interventional Radiology Society of Europe (CIRSE), Society of Interventional Radiology (SIR USA), Society of Paediatric Interventional Radiology (SPIR), British Society of Genitourinary Radiology (BSUR) and British Society of Gastrointestinal and Abdominal Radiology.
+Dr Ian McCafferty is a member of the British Society of Interventional Radiology (BSIR), Cardiovascular and Interventional Radiology Society of Europe (CIRSE), Society of Interventional Radiology (SIR USA), Society of Paediatric Interventional Radiology (SPIR), British Society of Genitourinary Radiology (BSUR) and British Society of Gastrointestinal and Abdominal Radiology (BSGAR).
 He is also a member of The Radiology Clinic.